Personalized bets, communication, retention forecasting, anti-fraud, segmentation, bonuses...AI under the hood is no longer optional.Â

 Beyond individual event recommendations, AI also controls the way sports categories and market sections are displayed.
 A tennis-focused bettor may find the tennis section promoted in the menu hierarchy, while a football fan sees a different layout.
 This reordering may appear cosmetic, but it consistently increases click-through rates in relevant markets.

-Combination bets are an essential engagement and turnover driver, and AI models are now trained to identify combinations that are statistically appealing to individual players.
+Combination bets, a.k.a. parlay bets, are an essential engagement and turnover driver, and AI models are now trained to identify combinations that are statistically appealing to individual players.
 The parlay recommendation system in sportsbooks is deployed in at least three locations: in “Top Parlays” widgets, as preloaded content in the bet slip, and in real time via “Fast Parlays” that include events the user is already viewing.
 Operators can set parameters around parlay complexity, minimum and maximum odds, and sport types.
 This balances marketing logic with compliance or risk guidelines.

 Operators can also integrate AI to suggest stake amounts that align with individual spending behavior.
 These suggestions are not merely rounded averages—they take into account prior bet sizes, bet types, and win/loss patterns to present preset options that feel intuitive to the user but are mathematically optimized to increase turnover.
 The models can be adjusted via configuration settings without additional development work.